LemonFace0309/HackMIT/README.md

 It is widely agreed upon that water is the most valuable resource, yet the majority of individuals are uninformed and powerless to improve the quality of local water bodies.

-Suppose the pond in your backyard is beginning to decline in water quality, what would you do?
+Suppose you see a sudden influx of algae in a local pond, or that you pass by a local river but you notice it's all dried up, what would you do?
 The answer is unclear for most people, and that's the problem we want to solve.

 That's why we decided to build AquaGuard.
 Revolutionizing Water Quality Monitoring for a Sustainable Future